No campfire needed to make this S’mores Ice Cream Cake with layer upon layer of frozen s’mores goodness. So yummy you’ll be begging for s’more!

 Ingredients

-• 6.2 ounces milk chocolate bar, chopped into small chunks
+- 4 (1.55 ounce) milk chocolate bars (such as Hershey’s), chopped into small chunks

 Instructions

-2. In a large bowl, stir together the crushed cereal and melted butter until well combined.
-Press 1-1/2 cups of the cereal mixture into the bottom of the prepared loaf pan.
+- In a large bowl, stir together the crushed cereal and melted butter until well combined.
+Press 1 and 1/2 cups of the cereal mixture into the bottom of the prepared loaf pan.

-4. In a large bowl, stir together the mini marshmallows and thawed whipped topping.
-Spread half over the top of the chocolate chunks layer.
+- In a large bowl, stir together the mini marshmallows and thawed whipped topping.
+Spread half over the marshmallow whipping topping mixture over the chocolate chunks layer.
 Sprinkle with 1/2 cup marshmallow bits.

-5. Repeat layers with 1-1/2 cups cereal, remaining chocolate ice cream, half of the remaining chocolate chunks and remaining marshmallow whipped topping mixture.
+- Repeat layers with 1 and 1/2 cups crushed cereal mixture, remaining 2 cups chocolate ice cream, half of the remaining chocolate chunks, and remaining marshmallow whipped topping mixture.
 Reserve the remaining marshmallow bits for the very top of the cake.